lavague-ai/LaVague/docs/index.md

 - Powerful AI-driven **Web Agents** for effective automation.
 - An **Agent Studio** web interface to view and replay automated tasks.
-- **Exporters** to turn agent outpute into the desired replayable code format for your use cases.
+- **Exporters** to turn agent output into the desired replayable code format for your use cases.

 **Perfect for:**

-- 💻 **Builders**: Automatate repetitive tasks and improve workflow efficiency
+- 💻 **Builders**: Automate repetitive tasks and improve workflow efficiency
 - 🕵️ **QA Engineers**: Streamline website testing and quality assurance

 Explore the sections below to get started with LaVague: